rfrost-xyz/rfrost-xyz-website/content/about.md

 * Handled all client relations.
 Coordinated and managed sub-contractors.
 * Developed custom library of procedural materials through Substance 3D Designer.
 * Utilised Nuke to composite images and animations in an efficient manner.
-* Developed applications in Unreal Engine, for developers to display site information in sales suites.
+* Developed digital-twin showcase applications for use in sales suites, created in Unreal Engine.

 {{< /timeline >}}